RustyCabbage/SecondWaveOptions/README.md

    - you can turn everything off and have a mod that does nothing!!
 - **Should be safe to add and remove at any point**, which is very pog.
    - but i didn't mark it utility so don't blame me for anything ty
-- **If you download this mod, I will like you at least a little bit more than if you didn't**, and really, what could be more pog than that?
-   - *terms and conditions apply*

 # Links
 - Forum: outdated